-You may have heard about veganism and its numerous benefits and want to give it a try.
-But before you do that, there are many vegan tips to get you started on the path of a healthy vegan lifestyle.
+You may have heard about veganism and its numerous benefits and been curious enough to give it a try, but before you do, be sure that you’re prepared.
+Read our Top 10 vegan tips to get you started on the path of a healthy vegan lifestyle.

 - Understand the basics of veganism

 Do your homework before you go vegan.
 This will help you know the basics of plant-based nutrition better.
 Brenda Davis and Vesanto Melina’s Becoming Vegan, or Ginny Messina and Jack Norris’ Vegan For Life are all useful vegan resources.
-Read them.
+Read them and stockpile all the priceless vegan tips found within.

 2. Make the transition slow

-It is advisable that you follow a vegan lifestyle gradually.
-You should take it easy and not try to do it overnight.
-This will ensure that the transition is both sustainable and comfortable.
-You can start with a couple of small steps such as the Meatless Monday challenge or switch one of your daily meals to a meatless and dairy-free option.
+It is advisable that you adopt a vegan lifestyle gradually.
+You should take it easy and not try to do it overnight as this will ensure that the transition is both sustainable and comfortable.
+You can start with a couple of small steps, such as the Meat-Free Monday challenge or switch one of your daily meals to a meatless and dairy-free option.

 3. Start with dishes you know

-You will find going vegan interesting if you start preparing your favourite dinner meals and finding a way to make them meatless or dairy-free.
+You will find going vegan more interesting if you start preparing your favourite dinner meals and finding a way to make them meatless or dairy-free.
 You can remove cheese and replace it with cashew cheese.
-You can as well replace the central protein with beans, soy foods, or a vegetable like mushrooms.
+You can also replace the central protein with beans, soy foods, or a hearty vegetable like king oyster mushrooms.

 4. Explore other recipes